NickTillinghast/techtonic-apprenticeship-intitial-pre-work/README.md

 ## Introduction to the ES6 Challenges

 **Converting Celsius Fahrenheit problem was tricky for me.
 I had () around some of my numbers and had to look in MDN to find order of operations to get it to pass the test I found the hardest problems for me were ones that required more thinking about logic and then how to access the data properly.**

+## Mock-up

+**With this web page I needed to check the W3schools site a few times to see how to handle the ordered list and I also needed to check out the mdn on accessibility**

+**remembering some the css behaviors I also needed to check on w3schools**